isomerpages/mlaw-corp/news/announcements/_posts/2020-09-24-Legal-Support-Resources-Available-to-Members-of-the-Public.md

 b.
 The Public Defender's Office (PDO) and Pro Bono SG (PBSG) provide criminal defence aid to accused persons with limited means who are charged with non-capital offences.
 Please visit [https://pdo.mlaw.gov.sg](https://pdo.mlaw.gov.sg) for further details.

 c.
-Law Society Pro Bono Services’ Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
+Law Society’s Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
 Please visit [https://www.lawsocprobono.org/pages/community-legal-clinic.aspx](https://www.lawsocprobono.org/pages/community-legal-clinic.aspx) for more information.

 d.
 A number of other legal clinics in Singapore provide legal advice.
 Refer to <u>Annex A</u> for details on the eligibility criteria and how to make an appointment.